 Day 2 – Temple of the Tooth & Bahirawakanda Temple

 Today your adventure starts and we head to the World Heritage City of Kandy that has many iconic sites and a rich cultural history.
 We will get to visit the Temple of the Scared Tooth which houses the most important Buddhist relic in the world – a tooth of the Buddha.
-On entering the temple, you will be oared by the elaborate carvings and intricate decorations, a complete contrast to the exterior.
+On entering the temple, you will be awed by the elaborate carvings and intricate decorations, a complete contrast to the exterior.
 After leaving your lotus blossom as an offering we will move on.

-Built into the top of a mountain and rising up above Kandy, is the Bahirawakanda Temple, a massive stature of Lord Buddha.
+Built into the top of a mountain and rising up above Kandy, is the Bahirawakanda Temple, a massive statue of Lord Buddha.
 When you reach the top, you will be greeted with remarkable views of Kandy Town and the mountain range that surrounds it.

 After learning all about the history of Sri Lanka and the Buddhist Philosophy, we will travel to Sigiriya.

 Day 3 – Sigiriya Lions Rock & Local Culture Show